yashwanthgajji/Mileage-Tracker/README.md

 ## About

-An application that allows users to track enter and track their vehicle refuelling data and see mileage performance of their vehicles.
-Dynamic visualization of mileage performance and money spent on refuelling the vehicle can be seen.
+The Mileage Tracker application is a comprehensive tool designed for users to efficiently manage and track their vehicles' performance and fuel consumption.
+Users can securely sign up and log in to maintain their profiles, add and manage vehicle details, and record refuelling data.
+The app offers dynamic visualizations of monthly mileage, expenditures, and performance metrics, providing insights into driving habits and costs.
+All user data is stored locally using Async Storage, with Zustand handling global state management for a seamless experience.

 ### Features
-- User can sign up into application, see his profile on sign in page and login using 4 digit passcode.
+- Users can sign up and log in using a secure 4-digit passcode.
+- Upon signing in, users can view their profile on the sign-in page.
-- User can add, edit and delete vehicle details.
-User can choose a picture for the vehicle and view all vehicles in Vehicles tab.
+- Users have the ability to add, edit, and delete vehicle details.
+- Vehicle images can be uploaded and managed within the application.
+- All vehicles are accessible in the "Vehicles" tab.
-- User can add, edit refuelling data for each vehicle and can be viewed in Refuelling tab.
+- Users can add, edit, and view refuelling data for each vehicle in the "Refuelling" tab.
-- User can see dynamic visualization of monthly mileage performance and money spent monthly and total average mileage and last mileage.
+- The application provides dynamic visualizations of monthly mileage performance, monthly expenditures, average mileage, and the most recent mileage.
-- All data is stored in Async Storage (local storage).
+- All data is stored locally using Async Storage for efficient access and retrieval.
-- Zustand is used for Global State Management.
+- Zustand is utilized for global state management across the application.

 ### Technologies Used
 - React Native